rrra/www/content/post/2019/tape-measure-beam-optizised-for-fox-hunting.md

 * [Directional antenna](https://en.wikipedia.org/wiki/Directional_antenna) with an [offset attenuator](https://nt1k.com/my-offset-attenuator-project/)
 * Fox hunt transmitter

-Plans for *home-brew* antennas suitable for Fox Hunting have been published in various media, both print and on-line; prebuilt antennas are available from a number of vendors.
-Those wishing to build their own Fox Hunting antenna may wish to use the design by Joe Leggio WB2HOL described in his [Tape Measure Beam Optimized for Radio Direction Finding](http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm) article.
+Plans for *home-brew* antennas suitable for Fox Hunting are widely available and prebuilt antennas may be purchased from a number of vendors.
+Those wishing to build their own Fox Hunting antenna may wish to use the design by Joe Leggio WB2HOL described in his
+[Tape Measure Beam Optimized for Radio Direction Finding](http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm) article.

 <!--more-->

 >This antenna evolved during my search for a beam with a really great
 >front-to-back ratio to use in hidden transmitter hunts.
 This design exhibits
 >a very clean pattern and is perfect for RDF use.
 It trades a bit of forward
->gain in exchange for a very deep notch in the pattern toward the rear.[^2]
+>gain in exchange for a very deep notch in the pattern toward the rear.[^1]

-[^2]: "Tape Measure Beam Optimized For Radio Direction Finding", Joe Leggio WB2HOL, Retrieved June 22 2019, http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm.
+[^1]: "Tape Measure Beam Optimized For Radio Direction Finding", Joe Leggio WB2HOL, Retrieved June 22 2019, http://theleggios.net/wb2hol/projects/rdf/tape_bm.htm.

 According to a simulation performed using
 [YagiCAD \(4.1\)](https://www.yagicad.com/) WB2HOL's antenna has the